Weaver records her 10th double-double with 21 kills and 10 digs

 During the 2012 campaign, Jacobs notched his 389th career win as a head coach and crossed the 200th-victory milestone as the head coach for Marshall.
 The Herd finished the season 18-13 and 8-8 in conference.
-While with the Herd, Jacobs has accumulated 71 Conference USA victories, 20 All-Conference USA selections and over 20 C-USA Player's of the Week.
+While with the Herd, Jacobs has accumulated 97 Conference USA victories, 26 All-Conference USA selections and over 20 C-USA Players of the Week.
 He also has led five players to C-USA Player of the Year awards and four to All-American honors.

-During the 2010 season the Thundering Herd helped Jacob's to the 350th win in his 18 year coaching career.
-The win was a 3-2 victory over HOFSTRA, September 3, 2011.
-Jacobs helped coach senior standout, Elizabeth Herman to a first team All C-USA selection after averaging a 3.94 kills per set ratio and tallying 429 kills.
-He also coached Elizabeth Fleming, who earned ESPN Academic All-American honors.
+During the 2010 season the Thundering Herd helped Jacobs' to the 350th win in his 18-year coaching career.
+The win was a 3-2 victory over Hofstra on September 3, 2011.

-In the 10 seasons as head coach of the Herd, Jacobs has led MU to several individual and team milestones.
-Since the realignment of Conference USA in 2005, he has coached three-time C-USA Player of the Year Kelly-Anne Billingy, C-USA Setter of the Year Katie Stein, 12 Player's of the Week, 11 Setter's of the Week and has seen 16 players named to an All-C-USA squad.
+In 13 seasons as head coach of the Herd, Jacobs has led MU to several individual and team milestones.
+Since the realignment of Conference USA in 2005, he has coached three-time C-USA Player of the Year Kelly-Anne Billingy, C-USA Setter of the Year Katie Stein, 18 Player's of the Week, 14 Setter's of the Week and has seen 28 players named to an All-C-USA squad.
 His latest standout, setter Sammie Bane, was a three-time C-USA second team selection, and surpassed the 4,000 career assist milestone during her final year in 2014.

 Jacobs has posted seasons of the three most conference victories and the three longest winning streaks during his time as head coach.
 MU earned the most league wins in program history (15) in both 2005 and 2007 and tallied 12 conference wins in 2006.
 The longest win streak for MUVB is 12 matches, which took place during the historic 2005 season.
 The streak ran from October 21 to November 20, and the team won a stretch of 19-of-20 during that season.